 We will continue to monitor the case as it develops and provide updates.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 Ethan Rubin is a registered patent attorney who focuses his practice on patent, trade secret, and other intellectual property litigation.
-He has litigated in Federal District Court, the International Trade Commission, and the Patent Trial and Appeal Board.
-Ethan is experienced in...
+He has litigated in U.S. district courts, the U.S. International Trade Commission, and the Patent Trial and Appeal Board (PTAB).
+Ethan is...